 Mask Off Top Section With Painter's Tape

-Before you mask off anything, make sure you're working with a clean, dry surface.
-Some people will wipe down their mason jar with rubbing alcohol and then wash it with soap and water.
-We opted to wash the jar and dry it thoroughly.
+Before you start laying down masking tape, make sure you're working with a clean, dry surface.
+Wipe down your mason jar with rubbing alcohol or wash it with soap and water.

-Next, it's time to mask off the section you want to paint.
-If you want to paint the entire mason jar with chalk paint, skip to the next step.
-If you want only a portion of the mason jar painted, use painter's tape to create a straight line.
-Here are some options to consider:
+Next, mask off the section you want to paint.
+If you're going to paint the entire mason jar with chalk paint, skip to the next step.
+If you wish to paint only a portion of the mason jar, use painter's tape to create a straight line.

-Whichever design you choose, try to find a section with the least amount of ridges so the tape can adhere to a smooth surface.
+Whichever design you choose, find a section with the least amount of ridges so the tape can adhere to a smooth surface.

 Painting on curved glass is not easy, and it can get messy.
 One painting method is to turn the bottom edge of the mason jar with one hand while using your other hand to paint all the way around.
-You are trying to get one even coat with no drips.
+You want to have one even coat with no drips.
 To fully replicate this project, use The Spruce Best Home chalky finish paint in Coral Lava.

-Make sure your paint isn't too thin or it will run beneath the tape.
+Make sure your paint isn't too thin, or it will run beneath the tape.
 Most chalk paint will have some instructions on how to get the best consistency.
 You may opt to add a tablespoon or two of water to make the paint thinner.
-Just be sure not to add too much at a time because it's easier to thin the paint out than it is to thicken it back up.
+Do not add too much at a time!
+It's easier to thin the paint out than it is to thicken it.

 Let the Paint Dry

-Allow the top to dry completely.
+Allow the paint to dry completely.
 The first coat should take an hour to dry.
-Even after it's dry, this first layer might easily scratch off, so be careful not to rub into it.
-Full adhesion will usually happen between the chalk paint and the glass once you apply a second coat and let that dry completely.
+Even after it's dry, this first layer might easily scratch off, so be careful not to rub it.
+Full adhesion usually happens between the chalk paint and the glass once you apply a second coat and let that dry completely for another hour.

-If you find that the paint is not sticking, it's possible that the surface wasn't entirely clean or dry prior to painting.
+If you find that the paint is not sticking, the surface might not have been entirely clean or dry before painting.
 Strip the glass clean and try again with a primer first.

-While you are waiting for your first coat to dry, paint on a thin layer of chalk paint on the remaining clear sections and then distress it to highlight any of the raised lettering on the mason jar.
+While you are waiting for your first coat to dry, paint on a thin layer of chalk paint on the remaining clear sections and then distress it to highlight any of the raised letterings on the mason jar.
 To do this, use a detail brush to add a very light coat to those points.
 Run the paintbrush in one direction, allowing the paint to pool on one side of the lettering.
 Allow this section to dry just slightly for 15 minutes.

 Distress the Accent Paint

-Ultimately, we wanted only the lettering to look distressed, so we opted to remove any paint that got outside these sections.
-Use a cotton swab or a small edge of the cloth to lightly remove the paint from any area you don't want it.
+If you only want the lettering to look distressed, remove any paint that is not on the lettering.
+Use a cotton swab or a small edge of clean rag to lightly remove the paint from any area you don't want it.

 On any larger raised area, use a paper towel to lightly lift away or blot off some of the excess paint.
 Be careful not to remove all of it.
-Most of the paint should remain in the crevices next to the raised letter if you don't wipe too hard.
-This step takes some trial and error until you get the look you're trying to achieve.
+Most of the color should remain in the crevices of the raised sections if you don't wipe too hard.

 Retouch Any Details Once Dry